The Board of Directors of the Lake Windermere Ambassadors Society has been designated the Lake Management Committee (LMC) by two local governments.

 The LMC are designing and installing a public map at the Athalmer boat launch, to improve boater knowledge and awareness of natural features and hazards surrounding the lake.
 The sign will also communicate responsible boating practices.

 The DOI and RDEK have used the Lake Windermere Management Plan as a guide for developing some new regulations.
 The regulations are put in place to better protect wildlife and lake health — and therefore protect our investments and quality of life!

 |Document Title||File Type||Size||Action|

 |What would be regulated?
 Red and Orange shorelines (under RDEK jurisdiction only)||N/A||Download|

 Shorelines are the narrow strips of land located along water bodies.
-These transition zones where land and water meet create unique and often highly productive ecosystems.
-Some call them “corridors of blue and green with a value of gold” because they are so important to our economy.
+These transition zones where land and water meet each other create unique, and often highly productive, ecosystems.
+Some call them “corridors of blue and green, with a value of gold” because they are so important to our economy.